 How do they work?

 Chalice Circles meet twice a month for an hour and a half except phone and Zoom calls are a one-hour session.
 Groups meet with a facilitator and listen deeply and intentionally to each other.
 Exploring a different theme each month, you will deepen your spiritual life and get to know a small group of people in a meaningful way.
-Chalice Circles are ideal for both someone who is new to the church and for long-timers.
+Chalice Circles are ideal for both new folks and long-timers.

 The format of the meetings helps participants set aside daily distractions, reflect on their lives and beliefs, and make meaningful connections with one another.
 Each Chalice Circle becomes a small, personal community of listening and caring in the midst of a large congregation.